Bill Perkins (American football)

-William Osborne Perkins II (January 12, 1941 – February 5, 2016) was an American football running back in the American Football League for the New York Jets; he played college football at the University of Iowa.
-After his football career he became an attorney and politician who served two terms in the New Jersey General Assembly.
+William Osborne Perkins II (January 12, 1940 – February 5, 2016) was a criminal defense attorney who served two terms in the New Jersey General Assembly and also played in four games as a running back for the New York Jets.

+Biography

-Early years
+Early life

+Perkins was born in Jersey City, New Jersey, to Eva Trotman Perkins and William Osborne Perkins.
+His mother died when he was a boy and his father remarried.
+He graduated from Henry Snyder High School in 1959, where he practiced football and track & field.

+College football

-Perkins attended Henry Snyder High School, where he practiced football and track.
-He accepted a football scholarship from the University of Iowa.
+Perkins accepted a football scholarship from the University of Iowa.
 As a junior, he played fullback, registering 62 carries for 380 yards (led the team) and 2 rushing touchdowns.
 His 6.1-yard average led the team and was second in the Big Ten Conference.
 As a senior, he was third on the team with 48 carries for 237 yards (4.0-yard avg.) and no touchdowns.
 He finished his college career with 110 carries for 617 yards, a 5.6-yard average and 2 rushing touchdowns.

-Professional career
+Professional football

-Perkins was selected by the Dallas Cowboys in the 12th round (160th overall) of the 1963 NFL Draft.
-He was waived in September.

-In September 1963, he was signed to the New York Jets' taxi squad.
+Perkins was selected by the Dallas Cowboys in the 12th round (160th overall) of the 1963 NFL draft.
+He was waived in September due to an injury and was signed to the New York Jets' taxi squad.
 On November 1, he was promoted to the regular roster.
-He was a backup halfback and kickoff returner.
+He was a backup halfback and kickoff returner and played in 4 games.
 He was released on September 8, 1964.

+Law and political career

+Perkins enrolled in Seton Hall Law School in 1965 and graduated in 1968.
+While attending law school he played football for the Westchester Bulls of the Atlantic Coast Football League.
+He formed his law office in 1970 in Jersey City as a criminal defense attorney.
+He represented Bayonne and Jersey City (the 31st district) in the New Jersey General Assembly from 1974 to 1978.
+He was a member of the American Council of Young Political Leaders and traveled to the Soviet Union.
+He was the first African American president of the Hudson County Bar Association.
+He was disbarred by the Supreme Court of New Jersey in 2000 by consent.

+Other activities

+Perkins was also an assistant football coach at Saint Peter's University.
+From 2001 to 2010, he was the assistant director for the New Jersey Recreation Department.

 Personal life

 His uncle was Don Perkins, who also played running back in the NFL.
-Bill Perkins graduated from Seton Hall Law School in 1968.
 He was fluent in English, Spanish, Russian, French, and Polish.

-He was a criminal defense attorney and opened his law office in 1970.
-He represented Bayonne and Jersey City (the 31st district) in the New Jersey General Assembly from 1974 to 1978.
-He was the first African American president of the Hudson County Bar Association.
-He was disbarred by the NJ Supreme Court in 2000 by consent. in He also was an assistant football coach at Saint Peter's College.
-In 2001, he was named the assistant director for the New Jersey Recreation Department, where he worked until 2010.
-On February 5, 2016, he died in Teaneck, survived by four children, including businessman Bill Perkins.
+On February 5, 2016, Perkins died in Teaneck, New Jersey, survived by four children, including hedge fund manager Bill Perkins.